Deutsche Bahn board postpones decision on Arriva, Schenker

+BRIEF-Anglo Philippine Holdings clarifies news article entitled 'DENR’s lopez bans open-pit mining'

+* Refers to news article entitled “DENR’s Lopez bans open-pit mining”, posted in the manila bulletin on April 27, 2017.

-The supervisory board of Deutsche Bahn will not make a decision on privatizing the company's international businesses that was expected to be made at a December meeting, government and Bahn sources said on Friday.
+Nov 6 The supervisory board of Deutsche Bahn will not make a decision on privatising the company's international businesses that was expected to be made at a December meeting, government and Bahn sources said on Friday.

 The German government and executives of the railway have not yet agreed on how to split proceeds from the possible sale of a minority share in Deutsche Bahn's passenger transport business Arriva or its Schenker logistics arm, the sources said.